epiccoleman/blog/_posts/2016-05-11-fabric-is-awesome.md

 failure exception from Fabric.
 I won't get into that here, but it's worth noting.
 Either way, Fabric is pretty damn cool.

-I'm planning on getting Disqus comments up and running shortly, and will probably do a blog post about setting up this blog in the near future.
+I'm planning on getting Disqus comments up and running shortly (edit 5/13 - comments are up and running, yay!), and will probably do a blog post about setting up this blog in the near future.
 I've also got another kata post in the works, and am planning a post about my dev system's configuration.
 Stay tuned for all that and more, and thanks for reading.